 Frustration Tolerance and Its Role in Anger Arousal

-Enhance your frustration tolerance and you diminish your propensity for anger.
+Enhancing your frustration tolerance diminishes your propensity for anger.

 Or perhaps you’re trying to assemble a bookcase believing it should be a simple task.
 Surprise!
 You realize you used the wrong screws in one section and now have to admit that it’s much more complicated than you thought.